-If your event or organisation is interested in any of these talks, please contact me on Twitter or via email (hello /AT/ kitation.co.uk).
+If your event or organisation is interested in any of these talks, please contact me on Mastodon or via email (chad.gowler /AT/ proton.me).

 Uncomfortable Experiences In Digital Games